Provence Cycling Holiday

 Difficulty Level & Roads

-We rate this tour as easy difficulty if you ride the shorter routes and medium if you ride the longer routes.
-The routes are mostly flat or gently rolling, with some slightly longer but gentle climbs up to the hilltop villages of Gordes and Roussillon.
+We rate this tour as medium difficulty.
+The routes are mostly gently rolling, with some longer climbs up to hilltop villages such as Gordes, Baux and Roussillon.

-The longer routes are also quite flat or rolling and you can choose whether to do the shorter or longer ride on any given day.
+The longer routes are similar in terms of terrain, with mostly rolling roads and occassional climbs.
+You can choose whether to do the shorter or longer ride on any given day.

 We hate cycling alongside traffic, and so ride on a combination of quiet paved roads and cycling greenways.
 The vast majority is paved, but there are some short gravel sections.
 These can be avoided if you are on a road bike or prefer to stay entirely on paved roads.